If you prefer reading in PDF or paper format, you can download our brochure here. Or simply continue reading afterwards.

 When developing or revising a module or feature, the developer begins with its coding.
 The coding can be paused at any time if several people are working in parallel.
 As soon as the development work is done, the system automatically identifies all changes and saves them as a so-called software feature.
 This software feature bundles all related code changes, graphics, database adjustments, etc. into one package.
-In order to use the software feature on a staging or live system, the developer only has to perform a few steps in the migration wizard: All the necessary changes are then applied to the target system - precisely with the necessary sub-steps and in the correct order.
+In order to use the software feature on a staging or live system, the developer only has to perform a few steps in the migration assistant: All the necessary changes are then applied to the target system - precisely with the necessary sub-steps and in the correct order.

 This system is extremely efficient and robust.

 New application processes are created in an ongoing dialogue with our customers.
 Development initially takes place on the Development System.
 It happens again and again that (also) the data model has to be changed or extended.
 Each of our databases has a metamodel and is therefore self-describing.
 Using the tools for the metamodel, we create new tables, relations (foreign keys) and indices.
 Existing elements can be modified.
 The data model elements created or modified in this way are to be transferred to the staging system - and later to the live system - without interrupting operations.